stliang/intuitive_monad/README.md

 <img src="https://github.com/stliang/intuitive_monad/blob/50d300d75ec2deef326db5d48a24d06f7debd76c/a_category.png" alt="A Category" width="200"/>

 Function composition such as A -> B -> C is shown in Applicative and Monad laws.
-Applicative composition's ended result if the transformed value of A -> C while Monadic composition's end result is just the function A -> C.
+Applicative composition's ended result is the transformed value of A -> C while Monadic composition's end result is just the function A -> C.

 ## Map Reduce/Fold
 Map or fmap transforms a value in a term: